Security-Onion-Solutions/securityonion-docs/appendix.rst

     sudo systemctl restart docker
     sudo docker ps

-If there are any reminaing docker processes, stop them (replacing $CONT_ID with the actual ID):
+If there are any remaining docker processes, stop them (replacing $CONT_ID with the actual ID):
 ::

     sudo docker stop $CONT_ID